Guidelines

 Funding for Monthly or Annual Academic Software Licenses

 TLTR will fund one time or recurring (for up to a year) academic software licenses, like ChatGPT Plus.
 Faculty must provide a brief report on their usage.
 Sign up on this smartsheet form: TLTR Academic Software Request Form.
 First come, first-served until the allotted funds are spent.
+Note that funds are capped at $500 per applicant in a given 12 month period to ensure that as many faculty as possible can benefit from this program.
 Requests will be vetted by Instructional Technology staff.
 These requests are intended for lower cost applications.
 For more expensive projects, please follow the process outlined below.

 Who can apply to the TLTR?